IHomer/ember-cli-mapbox/README.md

 If `divId` is not specified it defaults to 'map'.

 You can specify the zoom level, center of the map, and trigger an `onclick` event as attributes.
+The center attribute is reactive, changing the attribute will recenter the map.
 The `onclick` event will return an instance of the event containing the lat,lng, among other properties.

 ```hbs